RogerStasko/hello-world/README.md

 # hello-world
 hello-world tutorial

-Learning to use git - whoppee!
+Learning to use git - whoopee!